Ma233/gunpowder/README.md

 ## Supervision and Linking

 A WebSockex based process is a easily able to fit into any supervision tree.
-It supports all the necessary capabilites to do so.
+It supports all the necessary capabilities to do so.
 In addition, it supports the `Supervisor` children format introduced in Elixir 1.5.
 So in any version of Elixir after 1.5, you can simply do: